Bodhidharma: The Record of the Buddhist Monasteries of Luoyang

-Blue-eyed Central Asian monk teaching an East Asian monk.
-A fresco from the Bezeklik, dated to the 9th or 10th century; although Albert von Le Coq (1913) assumed the red-haired monk was a Tocharian, modern scholarship has identified similar Caucasian figures of the same cave temple (No. 9) as ethnic Sogdians, an Eastern Iranian people who inhabited Turfan as an ethnic minority community during the phases of Tang Chinese (7th–8th century) and Uyghur rule (9th–13th century).

 The earliest text mentioning Bodhidharma is The Record of the Buddhist Monasteries of Luoyang (洛陽伽藍記 Luòyáng Qiélánjì) which was compiled in 547 by Yang Xuanzhi (楊衒之), a writer and translator of Mahayana sutras into Chinese.
 Yang gave the following account:

 At that time there was a monk of the Western Region named Bodhidharma, a Persian Central Asian.
-(Note: Bodhidharma's first language was likely one of the many Eastern Iranian languages (such as Sogdian or Bactrian), that were commonly spoken in most of Central Asia during his lifetime and, in using the more specific term "Persian", Xuànzhī likely erred.
-As Jorgensen has pointed out, the Sassanian realm contemporary to Bodhidharma was not Buddhist.
-Johnston supposes that Yáng Xuànzhī mistook the name of the south-Indian Pallava dynasty for the name of the Sassanian Pahlavi dynasty; however, Persian Buddhists did exist within the Sassanian realm, particularly in the formerly Greco-Buddhist east, see Persian Buddhism.)
+(Note: According to Jorgensen, the mentioning by Yáng Xuànzhī of Bodhidharma as Persian is mistaken, since the Sassanian realm was not Buddhist.
+Johnston supposes that Yáng Xuànzhī mistook the name of the south-Indian Pallava dynasty for the name of the Sassanian Pahlavi dynasty.)
 He traveled from the wild borderlands to China.
 Seeing the golden disks on the pole on top of Yǒngníng's stupa reflecting in the sun, the rays of light illuminating the surface of the clouds, the jewel-bells on the stupa blowing in the wind, the echoes reverberating beyond the heavens, he sang its praises.
 He exclaimed: "Truly this is the work of spirits."
 He said: "I am 150 years old, and I have passed through numerous countries.
 There is virtually no country I have not visited.
 Even the distant Buddha-realms lack this."
 He chanted homage and placed his palms together in salutation for days on end.

 The account of Bodhidharma in the Luoyan Record does not particularly associate him with meditation, but rather depicts him as a thaumaturge capable of mystical feats.
 This may have played a role in his subsequent association with the martial arts and esoteric knowledge.